 In the event that a subscriber disagrees with an imposed restriction, or the complainant disagrees with a restriction (or the lack of one), or there are other matters regarding the complaint that cannot be resolved satisfactorily, the participant, complainant, or the Chair of the ccNSO may raise the issue with the ccNSO Council or persons designated by Council, who will review the matter and then decide.

 The subscriber and complainant shall be informed accordingly.

-5. List Archive

-The archives are updated in real time and are available at:

-The archives are only available to the subscribers of the list